Package Leaflet: Information for the User

-Circlet 0.120 mg/0.015 mg every 24 hours, vaginal delivery system
+Circlet 0.120 mg/0.015 mg every 24 hours, vaginal release system

 Important things you should know about combined hormonal contraceptives (CHCs):

 Circlet is a vaginal contraceptive ring used to prevent pregnancy.
 Each ring contains a small amount of two female sex hormones, etonogestrel and ethinylestradiol.
-The ring releases these hormones slowly into the bloodstream.
+The ring slowly releases these hormones into the bloodstream.
 Given the small amount of hormones released, Circlet is a low-dose hormonal contraceptive.
-Since Circlet releases two different types of hormones, it is a combined hormonal contraceptive. |
+As Circlet releases two different types of hormones, it is a combined hormonal contraceptive. |

-Circlet acts like the combined oral contraceptive pill (the “Pill”), but instead of taking a pill every day, the ring is used for 3 consecutive weeks.
+Circlet works like the combined oral contraceptive pill (the "Pill"), but instead of taking a pill every day, the ring is used for 3 consecutive weeks.
 Circlet releases two female sex hormones that prevent the ovaries from releasing an egg.
 If no egg is released, you cannot become pregnant.

 Before starting to use Circlet, you should read the information about blood clots in section 2.
-It is particularly important that you read the symptoms of a blood clot (see section 2 “Blood Clots”).
+It is particularly important that you read the symptoms of a blood clot (see section 2 "Blood clots").

-In this leaflet, various situations are described in which you should stop using Circlet, or in which Circlet may be less reliable.
-In these situations, you should not have sexual intercourse, or you should take additional non-hormonal contraceptive measures, such as a male condom.or another barrier method.Do not use the rhythm or temperature method.
-These methods may not be reliable because Circlet alters the monthly body temperature changes and cervical mucus.
+This prospectus describes various situations in which you should stop using Circlet, or in which Circlet may be less reliable.
+In these situations, you should not have sexual intercourse, or you should take additional non-hormonal contraceptive measures, such as a male condom or another barrier method.
+Do notuse the rhythm method or the temperature method.
+These methods may not be reliable since Circlet alters the monthly temperature changes of the body and cervical mucus.

-Circlet, like other hormonal contraceptives, does not protect against HIV (AIDS) or any other sexually transmitted disease.
+Circlet, like other hormonal contraceptives, does not protect against HIV infection (AIDS) or any other sexually transmitted disease.

-2.1 When not to use Circlet
+2.1 When you should not use Circlet

 You should not use Circlet if you have any of the conditions listed below.
 Inform your doctor if you have any of the conditions listed below.
 Your doctor will discuss with you what other form of contraception would be more suitable.